 The hospitality industry is cyclical, and demand generally follows, on a lagged basis, key macroeconomic indicators.
 There is a history of increases and decreases in the development and supply of and demand for hotel rooms, occupancy levels and room rates realized by hotel owners through economic cycles.
 The combination of changes in economic conditions and in the supply of hotel rooms can result in significant volatility in results for owners and managers of hotel properties.
 The costs of running a hotel, including personnel costs, rent, property taxes, insurance and utilities, tend to be more fixed than variable.
 As a result of such fixed costs, in a negative economic environment, the rate of decline in earnings can be higher than the rate of decline in revenues.
-We and our hotel owners experienced a downturn in the current industry cycle driven by the COVID-19 pandemic.
-We expect to enter into a recovery phase in our industry cycle as vaccines and treatments for COVID-19 become more widely available.
+In 2020, we and our hotel owners experienced a downturn in the current industry cycle driven by the COVID-19 pandemic, which continued into 2021.
+However, the level of travel in 2021 recovered substantially when compared to that of 2020.